 The truth is that the 4S brings healthy improvements to an already excellent device. iPhone owners finally get a 64GB model and a better camera, the dual-core processor delivers more speed, and Siri, the iPhone 4S' personal assistant/robot friend/gofer, adds a new and sassy experience. iOS 5 also trots out changes big and small, and we're glad to see Sprint join the Apple family with a true world phone.
 So while the iPhone 4S isn't the Jesus phone, it's quite enough for plenty of other people-- more than a million, actually.

 Not everything impressed me.
 I'd prefer a slightly larger screen and my list of iPhones misses remains hefty.
-Performance on the Sprint model is satisfactory.
-We encountered slower 3G data speeds than on the Verizon phone, but Sprint has a slight edge in call quality.
+Call quality and data speeds were better than on AT&T's iPhone 3GS and iPhone 4, but the carrier's network still struggles to compete with Sprint and Verizon.
 Remember that there will be a discernible difference between the 4S versions (just like we found with the AT&T and Verizon iPhone 4S) so it's important to choose your carrier wisely.